CostanzaSiniscalchi/I3LUNG_PDSS/dlif_pipeline/README.md

-# Multi-Instance Learning (MIL) Pipeline
+# Deep Learning Intermediate Fusion (DLIF) pipeline

-A comprehensive framework for training and evaluating multi-instance learning models on multimodal medical imaging data with support for classification and survival analysis tasks.
+A comprehensive framework for training and evaluating multi-instance learning models on multimodal data with support for classification and survival analysis tasks.

 ## Table of Contents